quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part65_23ptl9.7Nonline.md

 :p What does the universal approximation property state about feedforward ANNs?
 ??x
-The universal approximation theorem states that an artificial neural network with a single hidden layer containing a finite number of neurons can approximate any continuous function on a compact subset of \(\mathbb{R}^n\), given that the activation functions are non-constant, bounded, and monotonically-increasing (such as the sigmoid function).
+The universal approximation theorem states that an artificial neural network with a single hidden layer containing a finite number of neurons can approximate any continuous function on a compact subset of $\mathbb{R}^n$, given that the activation functions are non-constant, bounded, and monotonically-increasing (such as the sigmoid function).
 This theorem holds for various nonlinear activation functions beyond just sigmoids. x??

 ---